 Will we ever get sick of podcasts?
 For more than a decade now, the aural storytelling medium has evolved in ways impossible to foresee, and major platforms like Spotify and Google are putting a ton of money behind the belief that the listening public is hungry for more.
 The niches are virtually unlimited; no matter your obsession, there’s a podcast for you.
 Love sports?
 You’ve got thousands of options.
 What about something more specific, like Britney Spears?
 There’s a podcast for that.
 Cats?
 Take your pick.

 But with all of these options, it feels almost impossible to know where to start.
 And with new podcasts coming out every week, there’s no way in hell you’ll ever listen to more than a drop in the endless ocean of content.
 That’s where we step in.
 Throughout the year, we’re compiling the best new podcasts of 2019.
 That means any show that began production with new episodes this calendar year.
 This way, you can catch shows before they become big hits, or discover new gems with us.
 We’re choosing from a variety of subject matters (the list below is organized by podcast category), so that diehards and novices alike can find something to listen to and talk about.
+And if there's still nothing that satiates your podcast appetite, be sure to check out Thrillist and iHeart Media's new podcast, Thrillist's Best (and the Rest).

 Category: Comedy Host: Chelsea Handler Why it’s great: For more than a decade, Handler has been a voice of hilarity and honesty in the pop culture sphere.
 From her hit E! talk show Chelsea Lately to her memoirs and beyond, she consistently displays a biting wit that cuts to the heart of even the most controversial issues.
 Now she’s taking her trademark potty mouth to the podcast world with this limited series, launched in conjunction with her book and comedy tour of the same name.
 In it, she talks politics, childhood trauma, and personal friendships with guests like Connie Britton and Natasha Lyonne.
 If you’re a fan of Handler’s brand of comedy, you’ll love this podcast, the perfect showcase for her evolution as a storyteller.